ekagra1602/Slipstream/README.md

 ## Status

-This repository currently captures the DomBot concept and architecture direction.
+This repository currently captures the Slipstream concept and architecture direction.

 Near-term MVP target: